 • One last tip: Ask someone who is not familiar with the project to read your entry.
 If that person has questions, you might want to rework your submission.

 You must put all your images (JPEG or TIFF) into a PowerPoint file (at 72-dpi resolution) on a flash drive (or send via a file-sharing service), with captions explaining what the photo or image illustrates.
 Why did you choose this photo?
 How does it advance your entry?
 Use your images to make your case and sell your project to the judges.
 You must also place a file containing all your images at high-resolution (300 dpi) on the same flash drive (or file-sharing service), along with the file of your Written Statement of Support (in Word or PDF format), Project Information Sheet, and Payment Form (if paying by credit card) or check.

 Note: DO NOT submit a binder with full-page printouts of your photos or images.

 We’re not interested in fancy presentations.
 Use yellow marker to highlight key points.
 Point arrows to crucial details in drawings or photos.
 Underline key points.
 The judges have a lot of entries to review … make it easy for them to read yours.

 SUBMISSION DEADLINE & REQUIRMENTS

-Eligibility: Only projects completed on or after January 1, 2013 are eligible.
+Eligibility: Only new construction projects completed on or after January 1, 2015 are eligible.

-Format: Send CD or flash drive (or email via a file sharing service like Dropbox) with entry materials (PowerPoint presentation; separate file with hi-res images; Written Statement of Support, Project Information Sheet, and Payment Sheet or check) by March 14, 2014 to:
+Format: Send flash drive (or via a file-sharing service like Dropbox) with entry materials (PowerPoint presentation; separate file with hi-res images; Written Statement of Support, Project Information Sheet, and Payment Sheet or check) by March 4, 2016:

 3030 W. Salt Creek Lane, Ste.
 201